mmcco/ssh-auth-methods/README.md

 `subprocess.check_output()` in Python 3.3.
 With older versions of Python, we instead use the `ConnectTimeout` SSH option.
-This allows the specified timeout for every IP address associated with a domain name, so something like `google.com` will take significantly longer than the supplied timeout.
+This allows the specified timeout for every IP address associated with a domain name, so probing a major domain like `google.com` will take significantly longer than the supplied timeout to fail.

 I think the `subprocess.check_output()` timeout is probably preferable;
 if we haven't heard back from the server in five or so seconds, we probably aren't getting a response.
-Moreover, the `ConnectTimeout` SSH option allows that timeout for *every* address returned by the DNS resolution. `ssh PreferredAuthentication=none ConnectTimeout=5 google.com` can take more than a minute to fail.
 However, there is no easy way to implement simple subprocess timeout in Python <3.3, aside perhaps from making the user install the `subprocess32` package.